eltribehou/AerospaceBar/README.md

 ## Features

 - Custom menubar window at the top of the screen
-- Displays all non-hidden workspaces in a horizontal bar
+- Displays only workspaces that have apps running in them
+- Shows app icons for applications in each workspace (up to 3 icons, with a "+N" counter for additional apps)
 - Click any workspace to switch to it
-- Current workspace is highlighted
+- Current workspace is highlighted in blue
 - Auto-refreshes every 2 seconds
 - Runs without a dock icon
 - Always visible across all spaces